chukwudiezeh/Mainstack-BE-Test/README.md

 ```

 ## Unit Tests
-- once you're within the bash exposed after creating the container, use the commands below as fits:
+- once you're within the bash exposed after creating the container, use the commands below:
   - To run tests one module at a time
   ```
   npm run test -- --testPathPattern=[testFileName]